 Absolutely not.
 Avoid them like the plague.
 Popular hashtags like #coffee are way too generic and overused.
 Let’s not beat around the bush, there’s no way your post is going to be noticed in a sea of 126 MILLION uploads.

 Note: Please experiment with this as it really depends on the size of your account.
-If you are seeing good results with hashtags, try to introduce some more popular hashtags in the mix.
+If you are already seeing good results with hashtags, try to introduce some more popular hashtags (over 1 million posts) in the mix.

 5. How can you find the best hashtags to use?